swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 - "Markdown does most of what HTML does."
 ---

+Many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs which can be executed through the IDE or command line directly.
+While this is a common approach, we are going to use the [Jupyter Notebook][jupyter] via [JupyterLab][jupyterlab] for the remainder of this workshop.

+This has several advantages:
+  *   You can easily type, edit, and copy and paste blocks of code.
+  *   Tab complete allows you to easily access the names of things you are using and learn more about them.
+  *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
+  *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.

+Each notebook contains one or more cells that contain code, text, or images.

 ## Getting Started with JupyterLab

-While many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs we will be using [JupyterLab][jupyterlab] during this lesson.

 JupyterLab is an application with a web-based user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals,